 When people think of “serious” crimes, most tend to think of acts of severe violence.

-The State of Colorado does not think so, and neither does the United States government.
-In fact, both sets of laws prosecute those who commit white collar crimes quite severely depending on the nature of the offense, the amount taken, and the number of people affected.
+The State of Colorado does not think so, nor does the United States government.
+In fact, both sets of laws prosecute those who commit white-collar crimes quite severely depending on the nature of the offense, the amount taken, and the number of people affected.

 In some cases, being convicted can send you to prison for decades and lead to some of the highest fines possible for criminal acts.
-Moreover, even being charged with a white collar crime can ruin your reputation and any business interests you have, destroying the life you have built for yourself in one fell swoop.
+Moreover, even being charged with a white-collar crime can ruin your reputation and any business interests, destroying the life you have built for yourself in one fell swoop.

 What can you do?
 Fight back hard and do so as early on in the process as possible.

-You cannot do it alone though.
-Regardless of whether you are charged at the state or federal level, white collar cases tend to be incredibly complex, full of nuanced rules and regulations that can trip you up at any point.
-Your best hope at achieving a positive outcome for you and your family is to work with a knowledgeable and experienced Denver criminal lawyer.
+You cannot do it alone, though.
+Whether you are charged at the state or federal level, white-collar cases are incredibly complex, full of nuanced rules and regulations that can trip you up at any point.
+Your best hope of achieving a positive outcome for you and your family is to work with a knowledgeable and experienced Denver criminal lawyer.

-At the Law Office of Jacob Martinez, we have successfully handled all kinds of white collar cases, and our attorneys know what it takes to get your charges reduced, dropped, or dismissed – or, better yet, prevent charges from ever being filed in the first place.
+At the Law Office of Jacob Martinez, we have successfully handled all kinds of white-collar cases.
+Our attorneys know what it takes to get your charges reduced, dropped, or dismissed – or, better yet, prevent charges from ever being filed in the first place.

 Consequences for White Collar Crime Convictions in Colorado and at the Federal Level